 The initial element is a cycleway on the northern side of Oxford Street between the city centre and Flinders Street.
 The NSW Government supports this cycleway and is contributing funding.
 The cycleway design supports bus operations and maintains vehicle access for buildings, especially for loading and servicing.
 The cycleway will connect to the existing Liverpool Street and College Street cycleway at the western end.
-The NSW and Australian Governments have committed funding to a cycleway on Oxford Street east, between Flinders Street and Centennial Park.
+The NSW Government will build a cycleway on Oxford Street east, between Flinders Street and Centennial Park.
 The City is working with the NSW Government to develop a cycleway on Flinders Street.